benmvp/slides/2016/syntaxcon/es6.md

 [ECMAScript 6 Compatibility Table](http://kangax.github.io/compat-table/es6/)

 NOTES:
-- ES6 support is pretty mixed.
-Chrome Canary is at 97% while Safari is at an abysmal 54%
+- ES6 support is pretty good now.
-- Node 5 is lagging behind, although Node 6 should have significantly more features
+- iOS is still lagging behind
-- It's already April of 2016 and ES2016 spec is coming soon
-  - They haven't even finished ES2015 yet!
-- I think this is why they decided to go to a yearly cadence to keep specs from being too big
 - You may notice IE missing from the list.
 None of them support ES6
 - Only option is transpiling